alari777/project-hsl-citybike-app/README.md

     - `git clone https://github.com/alari777/project-hsl-citybike-app.git .`
     - `docker-compose up -d`
   - Second way:
-    - Create `docker-compose.yml` and copy there instructions from current `docker-compose.yml`
+    - Create `docker-compose.yml` and copy there instructions from current `docker-compose.yml`.
+    - Create `init.sql` file and copy there instructions from current `init.sql`.
-    - `docker-compose up -d`
+    - Make `docker-compose up -d`
   - In order to stop application use `docker-compose down`.

 I need to explain it.